shajra/nix-project/README.md

 A freshly scaffolded project will have a `README.org` file in its root.
 This file has an example call to `whoami` in it.
 When you call `support/docs-generate`, you'll see that the `README.org` file is modified in place to include the result of the `whoami` call.
 Additionally, a `README.md` file is exported.

 Notice that the `support/docs-generate` script includes the `pkgs.coreutils` package.
 This is the package that provides the `whoami` executable.
-You explicitly control what executables are in scope for evaluating your code snippets. `pkgs` provides all the packages that come with the [Nixpkgs repository](https://nixos.org/nixpkgs), but you can always define your own packages.
+You explicitly control what executables are in scope for evaluating your code snippets. `pkgs` provides all the packages that come with the [Nixpkgs repository](https://nixos.org/nixpkgs), but you can always define your own packages with a Nix expression.

 > **<span class="underline">NOTE</span>**: Since `docs-generate` writes over files in-place, source control is highly recommended to protect against the loss of documentation.

+The `org2gfm` script that `docs-generate` delegates to does not support all Emacs Org-mode evaluation/export features.
+See [doc/org2gfm-design](doc/org2gfm-design.md) for a discussion of `org2gfm`'s design and recommended usage.

 For reference, here's the documentation from the `--help` switch for `docs-generate` / `org2gfm`: